redwoodjs/redwood/docs/docs/background-jobs.md

 The user's response is returned much quicker, and the email is sent by another process, literally running in the background.
 All of the logic around sending the email is packaged up as a **job** and a **job worker** is responsible for executing it.

-The job is completely self-contained and has everything it needs to perform its task.
+Each job is completely self-contained and has everything it needs to perform its own task.

+### Overview

 There are three components to the background job system in Redwood:

 1. Scheduling
 2. Storage